KaiNorberg/Volund/README.md

 ## Contributing

-I currently welcome contributions to the project.
-I currently have no hard standards on how to contribute so for now just submit pull requests that you find appropriate.
-If the project ever grows significantly (which I doubt it will) I will consider standardizing the process.
+Volund is open to contributions.
+There are currently no strict guidelines for contributing, so feel free to submit pull requests that you think are appropriate.
+If the project grows significantly in the future, a more standardized process for contributions may be implemented.

 ## Goals: